dotnet/dotnet-docker/samples/dotnetapp/dotnet-docker-unit-testing.md

 }
 ```

-After changing the test, re-run `docker build` so that you can see the failure, with the following command.
+After changing the test, rerun `docker build` so that you can see the failure, with the following command.

 ```console
 docker build -t dotnetapp .